 - Toxic fumes or chemicals

-While sometimes a property owner may try to playoff the conditions of the property as something they were not aware of, property owners are liable to take care and maintenance of their property.
+A property owner may try to say they were not aware of the conditions of the property.
+It’s not the best defense when property owners are liable to care for and maintain their property.
 However, the level of care they must provide depends on your relationship with the property owner at the time of the incident.

 Duty of Care

-Depending on the relationship between the injured and the property owner will determine the duty of care that must be followed.
+The relationship between the injured and property owner determines the duty of care the property owner must follow.
 There are three types categories a victim may fall into; these categories include:

 - Invitee: Someone who has the landowner’s express or implied permission to enter the property.
 This can include friends, relatives, and neighbors.
 The landowner owes an invitee a duty of reasonable care to keep the property safe.